 Auckland is the beginning of most travellers’ adventure in New Zealand.
 It’s home to the largest international airport in New Zealand, so it’s the easiest and often cheapest airport to arrive in New Zealand.
 It just so happens to have a few awesome things to do to start your trip on a high.

 Auckland for 1 Day

 If you’re on limited time in New Zealand, then we recommend staying in Auckland for just a day to get a taste of city life in the most adventurous country on earth.
 Go up the Sky Tower, the Southern Hemisphere’s tallest building, to either look at the epic views, do the terrifying “SkyWalk” around the tower’s outside walkway at 192m, or even do the “SkyJump” from the tower.
 While you’re in the big city, stock up on supplies before you hit the road!

 Auckland has a lot more to offer adventure seekers with more time:

 - Take a ferry to Rangitoto Island.
-Not only is Rangitoto Island a 600-year-old marine volcano with lava caves to explore, the forest of the island is teaming with native birds as it’s a “pest free” island.
-You’ll learn more about New Zealand’s wildlife and conservation as you explore the island, and New Zealand as a whole.
+Not only is Rangitoto Island a 600-year-old marine volcano with lava caves to explore, but the forest of the island is also teeming with native birds as it’s a “pest-free” island.
+You’ll learn more about New Zealand’s wildlife and conservation as you explore the island and New Zealand as a whole.

 - Do a boat trip to go whale and dolphin watching, because yes, there are heaps of marine wildlife even in Auckland!
 If you haven’t taken the time to check out the Sky Tower, (see above), then take the time to do so.